mert-byrktr/ISIC-2024-COMPETITION/README.md

 Participating in this Kaggle competition was an important experience for me.
-I initially ranked 16th out of 2700 participants on the public leaderboard, which was exciting.
+I initially ranked 16th out of 2700 (gold medal zone) participants on the public leaderboard, which was exciting.
 However, when the private leaderboard was revealed, I dropped to 215th place.
 This was likely due to poor submission selection and perhaps too much hyperparameter tuning because my approach was completely leak-free.
 (My other submission which I unselected just 3 minutes before the deadline could have been in the 30th place.)

 # Skin Cancer Detection Using SLICE-3D Dataset